JasonShen-SH/prune_mase/group3.md

 Please refer to <code>pruning_methods.py</code> for their specifc names.

-For the detailed analysis on their principles and performance, as well as the multiple evaluating metrics, please refer to the report.
+For the detailed analysis on their principles and performance, as well as the multiple evaluating metrics, please refer to the **report**.

 &nbsp;&nbsp;